TMJ Treatment | Westminster MA

 - Keeping your teeth apart when you are not swallowing or eating

 - Applying ice and heat to the joint area

 Stress management techniques such as biofeedback or physical therapy may also be recommended.
 A clear plastic appliance known as a splint will be fabricated.
 A splint (or night guard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different appliances used for different purposes.
 A nightguard helps you stop clenching and grinding your teeth and reduces muscle tension at night.
 It also helps to protect the cartilage and joint surfaces.
 Other types of appliances such as anterior splints may be recommended.
 All these also help to protect from tooth wear.

 If your TMJ disorder has caused problems with how your teeth fit together you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work to correct your bite.
 Also in severe cases surgical options, such as arthroscopy and open joint repair, may be needed.
-Dr. Palermo can recommend which treatment is right for you.
+Drs.
+Palermo or Manzella can recommend which treatment is right for you.